Menifee, California Therapists

 Find a therapist in Menifee, California that meets your needs.
 Browse our comprehensive list of affordable and licensed therapists in Menifee to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Menifee, California

 In comparison to other towns across the nation, the people of Menifee are relatively safe.
-The crime rate is lower than state and national average.
-This is especially evident in terms of violent crimes, such as murder, rape, assault and robbery.
+The crime rate is lower than the state and national average.
+This is especially evident in terms of violent crimes, such as murder, rape, assault, and robbery.
 Per 100,000 citizens across the United States, 383 are impacted by reported violence.
 In California that number rises to 449, however, Menifee’s violent crime rate is 70 percent lower than the rest of the state at 136.

-Spectacular views, engaging activities and a sense of security all positively impact the mental health of the Menifee population.
+Spectacular views, engaging activities, and a sense of security all positively impact the mental health of the Menifee population.
 Still, according to the California Health Care Foundation, 15.4 percent of the state’s adults suffer from some form of mental illness.
 Psychological disorders are often rooted in genetics, yet can be buffered or exacerbated by environmental influences.

 Climate in Menifee, California

 One environmental aspect heavily dependent on the locale is climate.
 In Menifee, there are about 70 more sunny days per year than in the typical city.
 The average temperature ranges from 50 to 77 degrees year-round, making outdoor excursions the norm.
 Exposure to sunshine, fresh air, and exercise improves physical health and mood.